Gamelover7825/BRVM/README.md

    *Decompress textures (fixes graphical bugs)*

 4. To install games, copy them to the C: drive within Wine and create shortcuts to their executables
-5. Tap 'Start Services' in the upper panel every time before you start a Direct3D game
+5. Tap 'Start Rendering' in the upper panel every time before you start a Direct3D game